wallace-js/wallace/README.md

 1. Creates the component.
 2. Calls its `render` method.
-3. Replaces the specified element (in this case the one with id "main") with the component's DOM
+3. Replaces the specified element with the component's DOM.
 4. Returns the component.

 Like so: